PHOT 0010. History of Photography

 Hours: 13 (7 lecture, 6 activity) per .5 unit

-Exploration of portraiture in outdoor settings.
+Photographing individuals and groups in an outdoor setting.
 Topics include camera, lens and equipment selection, camera use, lighting, posing, and composition.
-Students must furnish digital storage media.
 (CSU)

 PHOT 0090T.
 Field Workshop: Travel Photography